-I've heard, over the last twelve years, a total of some fifty thousand cases, one of the largest caseloads among the county's magisterial district courts.
-In 2015, for example, in our magisterial district court, there were 53 arrest warrants, 465 criminal cases, 360 non-traffic citation cases, 3,377 traffic cases, 359 civil cases, 149 landlord-tenant cases, and 3 emergency protection from abuse orders.
+I've heard in the past several years many thousands of cases, one of the largest caseloads among the county's magisterial district courts.
+In 2021, for example, in our magisterial district court, there were 9 search warrants, 44 arrest warrants, 456 criminal cases, 354 non-traffic citation cases, 1,885 traffic cases, 474 civil cases, 93 landlord-tenant cases, and 1 emergency protection from abuse order.
 In addition, I've covered cases as on-call judge as well.

 I note that I've worked with servers to ensure service of process is peaceful and professional.
 I've assigned service of civil complaints to an outstanding constable who treats citizens involved in these cases with the utmost of respect.
 I've assigned service of misdemeanor and felony warrants to the Pennsylvania State Police or, in some cases, the Sheriff's deputies.
 I've used the deputies for certain landlord-tenant service of process.